kevinblumenfeld/PSCloudTools/PSCompliance/docs/Get-LaMailboxOldestItem.md

 3 methods to search for the oldest item

-1. Without any switches, searches entire mailbox not including the recoverable items folder
+1. Without any switches, searches entire mailbox not including the recoverable items folders
-2. With -IncludeRecoverableItems switch, searches entire mailbox including recoverable items folder
+2. With -IncludeRecoverableItems switch, searches entire mailbox including recoverable items folders
-3. With -RecoverableItemsOnly switch, searches only the recoverable items folder
+3. With -RecoverableItemsOnly switch, searches only the recoverable items folders

 ## SYNTAX